RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 For the status of Subscriber Certificates:

   - The CA shall update information provided via an Online Certificate Status Protocol at least every 18 hours.
 OCSP responses from this service shall have a maximum expiration time of ten days.

 For the status of Subordinate CA Certificates:

   - The CA shall update information provided via an Online Certificate Status Protocol whenever CRLs are generated and at least within 18 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a \"good\" status.
+If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a "good" status.
 The CA should monitor the responder for such requests as part of its security response procedures.

 The CA shall operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.